Srenhr/SimpleGUIWebScraper/README.md

-# Web Scraper and Downloader
+# Simple Web Scraper and Downloader

 This project is a simple web scraper and file downloader application that allows users to fetch and download files from web pages.
 It includes a GUI for easier interaction and supports settings persistence.